klenwell/neechy-app-engine/README.md

 ## Tests
+Neechy tests require PhpUnit to be installed.
+For installation instructions, see [the PhpUnit docs](http://phpunit.de/manual/3.7/en/installation.html).
+I found the PEAR method simple and straightforward.

 Tests are run from the command line using `phpunit`.
 From the root `neechy` directory, run the following command:

     phpunit --bootstrap test/bootstrap.php --colors .

-Neechy tests require PhpUnit to be installed.
-For installation instructions, see [the PhpUnit docs](http://phpunit.de/manual/3.7/en/installation.html).

-I found the PEAR method simple and straightforward.
+For more information on tests, see the README in the test directory.

 ## Development